The young girl entered.

 Knew, oh knew, she understood, understood.

-The task completed, the young girl coyly realised
+The task completed; the young girl coyly realized

 it was time for tea.
 A distant bell tolled